 Plaques on the walls as well as photographs portraying the life of early settlers from 1924 into the early 1930s.
 You can see a film about the early life of the people of Sebastian.

 McLarty Treasure Museum

 The name Treasure Coast derived from the 100 miles of Treasures found on the beach.
 In 1974, a landmark on this site dedicated to the 1715 Spanish Plate Fleet Survivors’ & Salvaging Camp.
 Two-thousand passengers as well as treasures from around the world for the Queen’s dowry loaded on the ships bound for Spain.
 We watched a film that gave a thorough account of the disaster.

 Over twelve glass displays are in the museum.
 Ceramics and Glass, Worked Metals, Life aboard the Ship, Spanish Shipwreck Archaeology, The Spanish World of Trade and Spanish Treasures and Cargo exhibited.
 Weapons of war and a cannon reproduction on display.
 The tour guide gave an account of how the coins were made and told us what the coins are worth in today’s market.
-You can search for coins walking on the beach using a Geiger counter.
+You can search for coins walking on the beach using a metal detector.